╬ HDR to 8 bit Grading Tip ~ Reclaiming the Shadows ╬

 If we isolate only the added noise by a 10:1 factor, we see from the histogram that it is spurious narrow negative sideband monochrome noise, unrelated to the original 10 bit image integrity.
 So much for Hogwarts' School of Grading.

 - What did we do?
 We added a nondestructive low block filter, to isolate and precisely remove some unwanted frequencies from the video.

 - How did the noise get there?
-This is the kind of spurious sideband noise that would normally get clipped out of gamut using good integer leveling techniques.
+This is the kind of spurious quantization noise that would normally get clipped out of gamut using good integer leveling techniques.
 In a float project, it sits right alongside the lowest program bits, and lacking fixed endpoints, will be imported right along to the compressed 8 bit space, unless excised first using a technique such as this.